microsoft-dx/xamarin-fundamentals/4. UI elements/Readme.md

 ## ListView
 In this application's case, a very important element is the actual shopping items list, which was created using a [ListView](https://developer.xamarin.com/guides/xamarin-forms/user-interface/listview/) which is a list of cells - cells containing text and/or icons or other elements.

+As said, a ListView is formed of cells, which can be [ImageCells](https://developer.xamarin.com/guides/xamarin-forms/user-interface/listview/customizing-cell-appearance/#ImageCell), [TextCells](https://developer.xamarin.com/guides/xamarin-forms/user-interface/listview/customizing-cell-appearance/#TextCell) or [CustomCells](https://developer.xamarin.com/guides/xamarin-forms/user-interface/listview/customizing-cell-appearance/#Custom_Cells) that will definately suit each developer's needs.

 ## Icons
 Though are not a specific element used in Xamarin Forms mobile development, icons are used (and have been in this course, too) used to give an image to buttons or ListViews and therefore need a mention.
 When using Visual Studio, all the elements need to be added in the project - images, too - and as all used icons are present as images those were added on all the drawable dimensions.